home-assistant/developers.home-assistant/docs/core/platform/repairs.md

 ## Fixing an issue

 If an issue has the `is_fixable` issue set to `True`, the user will be allowed to fix the issue.
-An issue which is succesfully fixed will be removed from the issue registry.
+An issue which is successfully fixed will be removed from the issue registry.